brianrabern/munroGo/README.md

 - Elijah Ramos
 - Diganta Roy

-Your challenge, should you choose to accept it, is to conquer [Munros](https://en.wikipedia.org/wiki/Munro) in Scotland, a list of Scottish mountains which are named after Sir Hugh T. Munro, who surveyed and catalogued them in 1891.
+Your challenge, should you choose to accept it, is to conquer the [Munros](https://en.wikipedia.org/wiki/Munro) in Scotland, a list of Scottish mountains which are named after Sir Hugh T. Munro, who surveyed and catalogued them in 1891.
 MunroGo is a comprehensive guide to all of Scotland's 282 Munros.
 Gotta bag 'em all!

 ## Technology Stack